mongodb/specifications/source/initial-dns-seedlist-discovery/tests/README.md

 ### Prose Tests

+For the following prose tests, it is assumed drivers are be able to stub DNS results to easily test invalid DNS resolution results.

-1. When given the following valid SRVs, parse the connection string without throwing a parse related error.
+1. When given the following valid SRVs, the pre-DNS SRV validation step not cause any errors.

    a.
-Only one domain level (ex: `mongodb+srv://localhost`).
+Only one domain level: `mongodb+srv://localhost`.

    b.
-Only two domain levels (ex: `mongodb+srv://mongo.local`).
+Only two domain levels: `mongodb+srv://mongo.local`.

 <br />

+2. For the following steps, run each of these cases: SRVs with one, two, and three `.` separated parts.

-2. When given an SRV that does NOT end with the original SRV's `{domainname}`, throw a runtime error.
+   When given an SRV that does NOT end with the original SRV's domain name, throw a runtime error.

-   For example, the SRV `mongodb+srv://blogs.mongodb.com` resolving to `blogs.evil.com` should prompt an error.
+   For example, the SRV `mongodb+srv://blogs.mongodb.com` resolving to `blogs.evil.com` should prompt an error, since the returned address does not end with `mongodb.com`.

-   Run this test for the following test cases: SRVs with one, two, and three `.` separated parts.

 <br />

+3. For the following steps, run each of these cases: SRVs with one, and two `.` separated parts.

-3. When given an SRV with less than three `.` separated parts that returns identical address to the original `{hostname}`, throw a runtime error.
+   When given an SRV that returns identical address to the original hostname, throw a runtime error.

-   For example, the SRV `mongodb+srv://mongo.local` resolving to `mongo.local` should prompt an error.
+   For example, the SRV `mongodb+srv://mongo.local` resolving to `mongo.local` should prompt an error since it is identical to the original hostname.

-   Run this test for both cases: one and two `.` separated parts.

 ## Test Setup